EVNdevs/EVN-arduino/docs/actuators/evncontinuousservo.rst

 .. note::
     For best performance, run this on the 2nd core using ``void setup1()``

-.. function:: void end()

-    Deinitializes continuous servo and releases PIO state machine consumed by it.

 .. function::   void write(float duty_cycle_pct)

     Runs continuous rotation servo at given duty cycle in %(-100 to 100)